PharmaMar is still installed in a stock market loop

 Something that is not very common, although the value rises almost 6% from its worst levels of the month, the truth is cannot recover the 80 euros per share, as we have seen these days, with one of the worst performances for a value in its introduction in the selective that is remembered.
 And all this under the watchful eye of bassist Consonance Capital who remains unchanged with a short position of 0.73% since last April 4.

-In its quote graph, we see how the value advances so far this month in a residual way, while losing 4% in the last 20 sessions, while the advances of last Friday, which touched 1% allow you to approach 10% revaluation annual, after losing a good part of what was harvested so far in the stock market year.
+In its stock chart, we see how the value advances so far this month in a residual way, while losing 4% in the last 20 sessions, while the advances of last Friday, which touched 1% allow you to approach 10% revaluation annual, after losing a good part of what was harvested so far in the stock market year.

 PharmaMar annual price

-“The PharmaMar price, according to the Ei analyst José Antonio González, starts to turn down from key levels, previous support areas that, after their downward violation, work as perfectly identified resistance areas around 79.40 / 78.78 euros per share ”.
+“The PharmaMar price, according to the Ei analyst José Antonio González, begins to turn downward from key levels, previous support areas that, after their downward violation, work as perfectly identified resistance areas around 79.40 / 78.78 euros per share ”.

 Read more

-And the technical expert adds that “in this way, the probability of a return to a minimum of 72.50 euros per share increases in the PharmaMar price, once the Stochastic oscillator, thanks to the upward rebound of the last sessions, has managed to normalize readings of bearish excesses or accumulated oversold ”.
+And the technical expert adds that “in this way, the probability of a return to a minimum of 72.50 euros per share increases in the PharmaMar price, once the Stochastic oscillator, thanks to the upward rebound in recent sessions, has managed to normalize readings of bearish excesses or accumulated oversold ”.

 PharmaMar on daily chart with Trading Activity (window with blue background), Stochastic oscillator (window with green background) and Medium amplitude range (window with yellow background)